MertEfeSevim/pyMorse/README.md

 # pyMorse
-It is going to be Python library for translating entries to morse alphabet both sides and there will be dubbing.
+It is going to be Python library for translating entries to Morse code both sides and there will be dubbing.